Extended Producer Responsibility for packaging (EPR)

 Overview

 Since 1997, businesses that put packaging onto the UK market have been required to meet recycling targets under a system of producer responsibility whereby producers must contribute to the cost of recycling.
-From 1 January 2025, the system changes from one of just meeting targets to one where businesses have to meet the ‘full net cost’ of collection, transport, recycling and disposal and must also pay a fee that will be used to pay for the costs incurred by local authorities in the management of packaging waste.
+From 1 January 2025, the system changed from one of just meeting targets to one where businesses also have to meet the ‘full net cost’ of collection, transport, recycling and disposal by paying a fee that will be used to pay for the costs incurred by local authorities in the management of packaging waste.

 This system – known as EPR (Extended Producer Responsibility) – is applied through The Producer Responsibility Obligations (Packaging and Packaging Waste) Regulations 2024.